MoBiQuant: Mixture-of-Bits Quantization for Token-Adaptive Any-Precision LLM: Motivation

-where $Q(\cdot)$ represents the weight quantizer and $\mathcal{D}(\cdot)$ is the distance function, \eg the difference between the quantized model's output and the full-precision output, respectively.
+where $Q(\cdot)$ represents the weight quantizer and $\mathcal{D}(\cdot)$ denotes the quantization error function, respectively.

-The limitation of static PTQ methods is that the calibrated quantization parameters are overfitting to the target bit-width $b$.
-We illustrate this phenomenon in Fig.~\ref{motivation1}, where the LLaMA-3-8B model poorly generalizes when the inference quantization deviates from the training-phase weight precision.
-Model calibrated at 3-bit encounters a 2.65 point increase in perplexity when inferred at 4-bit compared to a 4-bit calibrated model.
-This observation suggests that the learned $\mathbf{\Theta}_q$ overfits to the assigned target bit-width $b$.
+The Eq.~(\ref{PTQ}) objective causes the parameters $\mathbf{\Theta}_q$ to overfit for the selected target bit-width $b$.
+We illustrate this limitation in Fig.~\ref{motivation1} (left): if we use the calibration parameters of 3-bit PTQ to quantize the LLaMA-3-8B model for 4-bit inference, the perplexity increases by $2.65$ points compared to a 4-bit calibrated model.
+This clearly highlights the lack of generalization across quantization precisions.

-To enable elastic precision inference, \citet{nair2025matryoshka, park2024any} explore mixed-precision strategies that optimize $\mathbf{\Theta}_q$ to work across a set of bit-widths $\{b_k\}$.
-However, \citet{park2024any} state that their approach is only effective for non-uniform cluster-based quantization, while suffering from significant degradation in uniform quantization scenarios.
-Although \citet{nair2025matryoshka} mitigate this degradation using QAT, it introduces substantial training overhead, making it less practical for large-scale LLMs.
-The challenge of achieving mixed-precision generalization for the PTQ framework remains largely unresolved.

-\textbf{Analysis of the poor generalization.} Previous work \citep{chen2024prefixquant} has shown that token sensitivity is highly non-uniform, causing $\Theta_q$ trained at a fixed bit-width to fit some tokens well while underfitting others with excessive quantization errors.
-To find a reason behind the poor generalization, we plot the per-token quantization error distributions with 3-bit and 4-bit PTQ weights.
-As shown in Fig.~\ref{motivation2}, each precision setting exhibits non-uniform quantization errors across tokens, providing evidence that $\mathbf{\Theta}_q$ indeed suffers from the aforementioned token-wise variation.

-Moreover, quantization outliers for 3/4-bit weights are also distributed differently.
-Specifically, tokens that are accurately represented by 4-bit weights may emerge as dominant outliers for 3-bit weights.
-However, outliers with 4-bit precision may no longer be the primary source of quantization error with 3-bit weights.
-Hence, our empirical analysis proves that $\mathbf{\Theta}_q$ fails to generalize across bit-widths since it overfits to different regions of the overall token distribution.
+\textbf{Analysis of the poor generalization.} Previous work \citep{chen2024prefixquant} has shown that the token sensitivity is highly non-uniform.
+Consequently, the calibration process optimizes $\mathbf{\Theta}_q$ to specifically fit the distribution of sensitive tokens using the overall objective in (\ref{PTQ}).
+We pinpoint the poor generalization of calibration parameters to the distribution shift of outlier tokens.
+We plot the per-token quantization error distributions when the target weight precisions are 3/4-bit for the same query in Fig.~\ref{motivation1} (right) and observe very different distributions.
+Specifically, tokens that are accurately represented by 4-bit weights may emerge as dominant outliers for 3-bit weights, whereas outliers with 4-bit precision may no longer be the primary source of quantization error for 3-bit PTQ.
+We define this phenomenon as \textit{``outlier migration''} and it appears universally across different PTQ calibration methods either gradient-based OmniQuant~\cite{shao2023omniquant} or Hessian-based AWQ~\cite{lin2024awq} (see Appendices~\ref{app:AWQ} through \ref{app:quarot}).